-These rules and protocols should consider the following City established guidelines:
+These rules and protocols should consider the following city established guidelines:

 - Due to the updated Central District Health public health order that took effect in the City of Boise on August 11th, all Idaho IceWorld users will be required to wear a mask that covers their nose and mouth when inside the facility, with the exception of when they are actively engaged in athletic competition, training, or practice within the confines of the ice surface.
 Coaches or instructors are required to wear a mask while on the ice at all times.
-In addition, coaches, instructors, spectators, and all participants not within the confines of the ice or playing surface shall be required to wear a mask.
+In addition, coaches, instructors and participants not within the confines of the playing surface shall be required to wear a mask.

 - Clean all shared use equipment (auxiliary cord, pucks, goals, etc.) frequently throughout the session and encourage participants to clean their equipment before and after use.

 - No handshakes, high fives or other contact is permitted to promote physical distancing.

 - Do not allow shared water bottles or snacks at practices.